 Target #2: Class III village landfills inspected have an average inspection score of 80% or greater using the Waste Index inspection form.

 Analysis of results and challenges: Class III community landfills accept less than five tons of solid waste per day.
 These landfills are typically located in small, remote communities and pose distinct regulatory and compliance challenges.
-The Solid Waste program has worked for the past decade to regulate these small landfills, and to provide the technical assistance necessary to allow each community to effectively overcome the specific challenges posed by its landfill.
+The Department of Environmental Conservation has worked for the past decade to regulate these small landfills, and to provide the technical assistance necessary to allow each community to effectively overcome the specific challenges posed by its landfill.

 Inspections are the primary tool available for evaluating regulatory compliance, and the on-site time during the inspection is when technical assistance is most easily provided.
-Inspections are scored using the Waste Index Inspection Form which tracks 34 different categories and landfill operations, breaking each category into a series of incremental steps.
-The Waste Index provides a metric that allows the Solid Waste program to easily and consistently evaluate the operations and management of Class III landfills while providing the landfill operator with guidance for how to improve landfill operations and achieve increased compliance with the regulations.
+Inspections are scored using the Waste Index Inspection Form which tracks 34 different categories related to landfill operations and scores each category via comparison to a series of incremental steps.
+The Waste Index allows inspectors to easily and consistently evaluate the operations and management of Class III landfills while the incremental steps provide the landfill operator with clear guidance as to what changes can be made to improve landfill operations and achieve increased compliance with the regulations.